Acknowledgements

 Note to Readers

-Culture, Equity, and Justice in Occupational Therapy Practice is written to complement the Competencies for Occupational Therapists in Canada (2021), Domain C: Culture, Equity, and Justice.
+Culture, Equity, and Justice in Occupational Therapy Practice is written to complement the Competencies for Occupational Therapists in Canada (2021), Section C: Culture, Equity, and Justice.
 It serves to outline specific expectations for how occupational therapists can provide services that are culturally safer while upholding the human rights of all clients and the people that occupational therapists work with.
 These expectations are not restricted to registrants in clinical roles; they apply to all occupational therapists, regardless of practice area, setting, or job title.
 Those in macro-level roles, such as leading and teaching, will be especially influential in actioning this work.

 *The glossary under "Building Knowledge" provides definitions of the bolded terms used, but it in no way represents every concept, definition, or group that deserves mention and understanding.